piuppi/Proof-of-Concepts/Syracom/SecureLogin2FA-OpenRedirect.md

 ### Timeline
 - **2022-07-21**: Discovered and reported to Atlassian Security Team.
-- **2022-07-22**: In the meantime, I also opened a ticket to the plugin developer Syracom AG
+- **2022-07-22**: In the meantime, I also opened a ticket to the plugin developer Syracom AG.
 - **2022-07-22**: I added details to the Syracom ticket with a PoC in PDF format that I had also sent to Atlassian.
 - **2022-07-24**: Got mail from Syracom saying, _"Hello Gianluca, thank you very much for providing us with this security information.
 We already have access to all the information you provided to Atlassian.
 The next step for us is to check the functionality.
 Thanks for the detailed information!
 Best regards"._
 - **2022-07-25**: Got mail from Atlassian Security Team saying, _"Hi Gianluca Palma, We have also provided details to the developer of the plugin.
 Thank you for doing likewise.
 In case it helps our communication with the vendor is occurring via a ticket with an identifier of "AMS-*****".
 As this issue is not in Atlassian component we are now going to close this issue.
 Thank you for sending this notification to Atlassian"._